The section element is used to encapsulate sections of primary content and establish the

 That said, because the publication's hierarchy often gets flattened when content is split into

-element alone is left somewhat crippled as a
+separate XHTML files, the section element alone is left somewhat crippled as a

 navigation aid.
 A reader will have more difficulty moving quickly from part to part and skipping